Knowing how to build a sales funnel from scratch is crucial for any business looking to drive conversions and maximize revenue.

 Awareness Stage

 This is the first stage of the sales funnel and your goal is to build more awareness.
-Your buyers are looking for informative content that helps them find a solution to their issue at hand.
+As you learn how to build a sales funnel from scratch, know that your buyers are looking for informative content that helps them find a solution to their issue at hand.

 Here are some content ideas you may use: